shamansir/blog/en/_posts/2014-09-06-generating-functional-parsers.md

 #### `parse()` Function

 It is the function called with evey new `input` to parse.
-It resets all the variables to their default values, clears the cache and does `ƒ = __user_blocks()` (see [User Code](#User-Code) section), for example, then searches for the starting rule and executes it in a `try`-`catch` block.
+It resets all the variables to their default values, clears the cache and does `$f = __user_blocks()` (see [User Code](#User-Code) section), for example, then searches for the starting rule and executes it in a `try`-`catch` block.
 If `MatchFailed` exception was fired during the execution, it collects all the necessary information about the failure and fires it further to user (since it reached the top level and wasn't suppressed, for suppressed exceptions no information that should have belonged to user is collected).

 #### `MatchFailed`, `SyntaxError`, Error Handling